 treatment.
 The advantages of the vet carrying out your equine dentistry include

 the availability of sedation and pain relief to allow a more thorough oral

 examination and more accurate treatment, whilst keeping your horse relaxed and

 comfortable.
 All of our vets can perform routine and we can refer you for advanced dental procedures, either at your premises or

 here in the clinic.
 We are also happy to accept dentistry referral cases from

 other vets or Equine Dental Technicians.

-Please contact Sarah Carr at the clinic if you wish to discuss your horse’s dental care.
+Please contact one of our vets at the clinic if you wish to discuss your horse’s dental care.
 Click here to go to fact sheets page.